martn2023/housing-prices-ML-supervised-learning/README.md

 >**SciPy**
 Never heard of this before, but just used it convert string data in the ocean proximity dimension into multiple columns i.e. One-Hot Encoding

-## Potential improvements:
->**PLACEHOLDER:**<br>
-placeholder text

-## Considerations:
+## Sample screenshots:
-- Dividing notebooks up

 ## Learnings:
 - There's a complementary tool "Hugging Face" I could use in future projects to host data, if viewers need more evidence beyond screenshots.
-- Don't be suprised if your requirements.txt only lists 6 libraries, but your installation produces 20 packages.
+- Don't be surprised if your requirements.txt only lists 6 libraries, but your installation produces 20 packages.
 This is the result of a "dependency chain"
 - Jupyter can be powerful because it allows you to see visual outputs (see later comment about matplot)
 - When I got the section about splitting data into 2 sets, I learned that a function can return multiple outputs, so long as they are in tuples (not something you'd ever see on LeetCode)
 - I always knew that tuples were like an immutable version of a list, but there was never a need to use them on LeetCode because the memory savings wasn't worth the trouble.
 Now I see that tuples, because they are locked-in, could be used as a dictionary key, which might have impacted my strategy for solving the DSA question in my first technical interview!